Maximum Eigenvalue Detection based Spectrum Sensing in RIS-aided System with Correlated Fading: Sensing using Maximum Eigenvalue Detection

 where $\alpha_{\max}$ is the largest eigenvalue of $\hat{\mathbf{R}}_{\mathbf{y}}$.
 The decision rule is

 where $\eta$ is the decision threshold.
 Thus, the detection and false alarm probabilities can be defined as

 respectively.
 For the detection problem, the goal is to maximize the probability of detection $\rm P_D$ while minimizing the probability of false alarm $\rm P_{FA}$.
 However, maximizing $\rm P_D$ comes at the cost of raising $\rm P_{FA}$.
 This results in a trade-off between $\rm P_D$ and $\rm P_{FA}$ that needs to be carefully handled by appropriately determining the optimal choice of $\eta$.
 We will consider Neyman-Pearson's criteria \cite{kay2009fundamentals} for finding the decision threshold that maximizes the $\rm P_D$ for a given ${\rm P_{FA}}$.
 For this, it is necessary to characterize $\rm P_D$ and ${\rm P_{FA}}$ analytically.
-It is paramount to determine the statistical distribution of the test statistics under both the hypotheses.
+Determining the statistical distribution of the test statistics under both hypotheses is paramount.
 For the considered system, the distributions of the received signals under both hypotheses given in \eqref{eq_rec_sig} can be determined as

 where

 is the covariance of the signal component for a given RIS phase shift configuration matrix $\mathbf{\Phi}$.
 Leveraging the benefits of RIS, it makes sense to configure it to maximize the mean value of the largest eigenvalue of the sample covariance matrix $ \hat{\mathbf{R}}_{\mathbf{y}}$ under $\mathcal{H}_1$ so that the detection probability can be improved, i.e.,